fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/introduction.md

 Although there are similarities between services from various BasS providers they are not interoperable.
-Each provider has their own SDK which gives you access to everything they offer bundles up a single package.
+Each provider has their own SDK which gives you access to everything they offer bundled up a single package.

 ## Choosing a provider

-Google is behind Flutter.
+Flutter is backed by Google.
 They are also behind Firebase.
-So naturally Firebase and Flutter very well integrated.
+So naturally Firebase and Flutter works very well together.
-The problem with Firebase is that you need to sign up with a credit card in order to use cloud functions.
+The problem with Firebase is that you need to sign up with a payment card in order to use cloud functions.
+It is fine if you are building a product, but it might not be something you want to do if you are just making projects to learn.

-Firebase is a great BaaS btw, as long as you don't mind vendor locking.
+Firebase is a great BaaS, as long as you don't mind vendor locking and entering your payment card info.

-I've considered multiple alternatives.
+Because that could be a roadblock for some, I've considered multiple alternatives.
 Among those are:

 - [AWS Amplify](https://aws.amazon.com/amplify/)